rezzraj/LegalLens/README.md

 - Generates likely user questions for each section to improve retrieval
 - Converts both legal sections and user queries into embeddings
 - Finds the most relevant sections using semantic similarity
-- Passes the retrieved context into **Gemma** to generate the final answer
+- Passes the retrieved context into **Gemma-3** to generate the final answer
 - Serves the system through a **Streamlit** interface

 ## How it works